 - Workers who qualify for EITC also may be eligible for a similar credit on their state or local income tax returns.
-Twenty-four states, the District of Columbia, New York City and Montgomery County, Maryland, offer residents an earned income tax credit.
+Twenty-three states, plus local municipalities including the District of Columbia, New York City and Montgomery County, Maryland, are offering residents an earned income tax credit for 2013.